robertdfrench/analysis-homework/README.md

 ### License

-This is available under the MIT license but... check with your professor before you turn any of it in.
+This is available under the MIT license but... freeloading someone else's homework probably violates academic integrity rules.
 Also, none of this is guaranteed to be either correct or worth reading.